Geta/geta-notfoundhandler/README.md

 **Note!** Make sure the code you add has good performance, it could be called a lot.
 If you're querying a database or a search index, you might want to add caching and perhaps Denial Of Service prevention measures.

+# Automatic redirects

+Automatic redirects is a feature that when enabled will create redirects for content that is moved.

+See the *Configuration* section how to enable it.

+Once you enabled Automatic redirects, you should run *[Geta NotFoundHandler] Index content URLs* scheduled job.
+It will index all URLs of content and will start monitoring those for changes.

+Now Automatic redirects will create redirects on content move.
+It will create redirects with the old URLs by checking the indexed URLs for the content and new URLs of the new place where a content is moved to.
+After that, it will index new URLs too.

+It will monitor primary, secondary and SEO URLs:
+- a primary URL will be redirected to the new primary URL,
+- all secondary URLs will be redirected to the new primary URL,
+- a SEO URL is redirected to the new SEO URL if possible and to the new primary URL, if not possible.

+Optimizely Content Cloud supports only primary URLs and Optimizely Commerce supports all three types of URLs.

+There are two scheduled jobs:
+- *[Geta NotFoundHandler] Index content URLs* - as mentioned before, this job indexes URLs of content.
+Usually, it is required to run this job only once.
+All new content is automatically indexed.
+But if for some reasons content publish events are not firing when creating new content (for example, during the import), then you should set this job to run frequently.
+ - *[Geta NotFoundHandler] Register content move redirects* - this job creates redirects based on registered moved content.
+Normally, this job is not required at all, but there might be situations when content move is registered but redirect creation is not completed.
+This could happen during deployments.
+In this case, you can manually run this job or schedule it to run time to time to fix such issues.

 # Troubleshooting

 The module has extensive logging.
 Turn on debug logging for the `Geta.NotFoundHandler` namespace in your logging configuration.

 # Usage